The Standard Series

 In mid 2017, because of the new restrictions imposed by the CITES, Fender replaced rosewood with pau ferro on the Standard and other Mexican series.
 In 2018 this change was formalized with the introduction of the Player Series, which took the place of all Standard Series guitars.

 “The inspiring sound of a Stratocaster is one of the foundations of Fender.
-Featuring this classic sound - bell-like high end, punchy mids and robust low end, combined with crystal-clear articulation - the Player Stratocaster is packed with authentic Fender feel and style.
-It’s ready to serve your musical vision, it’s versatile enough to handle any style of music and it’s the perfect platform for creating your own sound,” as Fender stated in the catalog.
+Featuring this classic sound - bell-like high end, punchy mids and robust low end, combined with crystal-clear articulation - the Player Stratocaster is packed with authentic Fender feel and style. |

 The main differences between the old Standard and the Player Stratocaster, otherwise identical, consisted in the Alnico pickups of the new guitar made in Mexico, the twenty-two frets and the 2-pivot bridge with vintage style saddles.